brave/qa-resources/wikitemplate-ios.md

 ## History

 - [ ] On youtube.com, thestar.com (or any other site using push state nav), navigate the site and verify history is added.
 Also, note if the progress bar activates and shows progress
-- [ ] Settings > Clear Private Data, and clear all.
+- [ ] Settings > Brave Shields & Privacy > Clear Private Data, and clear all.
 Check only the history is cleared and favourites are retained

 ## Shields Settings